 Dubbo zoo was next on the list and after some very heated discussion at

 the gate they allowed me to leave much to Julies annoyance.
-The military
+The

-Coonamble in a farm gateway (just off the side of it actually)
+south of Coonamble in a farm gateway (just off the side of it actually)

 Lightning Ridge.
 We did a tour through a couple of the mines, we stayed

 in most salubrious surroundings i.e. A tailings dump.

-We go shopping for some items and saw the best equipped hardware
+We go shopping for some items and saw the best equipped hardware stores

-had for a long time at better than Melb prices.
+for a long time at better than Melb prices.
 Julies saw an opal brooch

 that she fell in love with, we buy it.
-We start heading toward St George
+We start heading toward St

-George.
+St. George.
 Whilst looking for a bush camping spot, I (The VAN) had an

 altercation with a tree.
 Tree 1, Robbo 0, and a very bent right hand

 awning which increased the overall width of the rig some 6" (150mm for